Adopt a cat

 · Enquire.
 If you’ve found a cat on our website that you’re interested in homing, send an enquiry through using our form.

 · Be supported.
-You’ll receive a follow-up call or email around three, seven and 14 days after the adoption to check that your new arrival is settled in.
+You’ll receive a follow-up call or email between 4 and 7 days post adoption and a further call or email between 14 and 28 days after the adoption to check that your new arrival is settled in.
 You can also find help and advice on the Cats Protection website at www.cats.org.uk/advice